 Both of these conditions can be treated in more senior clients (people sometimes assume that specialist help for hairloss is only readily available to people wanting to combat thinning edges, pronounced widow’s peaks, bald crowns and receding hairlines when they’re in their 20s-40s), though the approach is slightly different for men and for women.

 In men, genetic hair loss can often be successfully managed through the use of a custom male hair loss treatment course – especially when help is sought before it becomes too advanced.
-Male pattern baldness has two MHRA and FDA approved medications – finasteride 1mg and minoxidil – which have been clinically proven to stabilise existing shedding, promote hair regrowth and prevent baldness with ongoing use.
+Male pattern baldness has two authorised medications – finasteride 1mg and minoxidil – which have been licensed by the MHRA and approved by the FDA, having been clinically proven to stabilise existing shedding, promote hair regrowth and prevent baldness with ongoing use.

 Belgravia offers clients tailored solutions based on their unique pattern of shedding, medical profile and lifestyle requirements.
 These often include appropriate applications of high strength minoxidil which are used topically and often in tandem with the oral tablet finasteride 1mg.
 Continues below…

 Additional hair growth boosters can enhance this approach, with components designed to stimulate the scalp and promote hair health.
 One of these, Hair Vitalics for Men, is a premium hair growth supplement which, in addition to being a highly-targeted nutritional support featuring optimum doses of key vitamins, minerals, amino acids and botanical extracts shown to benefit the hair, also contains saw palmetto.
 This botanic has been shown to lower serum DHT, which is the hormone responsible for causing the hair to thin in hereditary cases.